mzazon/awesome-cloud-projects/aws/securing-networks-with-micro-segmentation/securing-networks-with-micro-segmentation.md

 Network micro-segmentation represents a fundamental shift from traditional perimeter-based security to a zero-trust model where every network connection must be explicitly authorized.
 This recipe demonstrates how to implement defense-in-depth using both NACLs and security groups to create multiple layers of network security controls.
 NACLs operate at the subnet level and provide stateless filtering, while security groups operate at the instance level with stateful filtering, creating complementary security layers that significantly reduce the attack surface.

-The layered security approach implemented here follows the principle of least privilege, where each tier only has access to the specific resources and ports required for its function.
+The layered security approach implemented here follows the AWS Well-Architected Framework's security pillar by implementing the principle of least privilege, where each tier only has access to the specific resources and ports required for its function.
 The DMZ zone is isolated to handle only internet-facing traffic, the web tier can only communicate with the application tier on specific ports, and the database tier is completely isolated except for necessary database connections.
-This segmentation prevents lateral movement of attackers and contains potential security breaches within specific network zones.
+This segmentation prevents lateral movement of attackers and contains potential security breaches within specific network zones, following defense-in-depth principles outlined in the [AWS Well-Architected Security Pillar](https://docs.aws.amazon.com/wellarchitected/latest/security-pillar/welcome.html).

 VPC Flow Logs provide essential visibility into network traffic patterns and enable security teams to detect anomalous behavior, unauthorized access attempts, and potential data exfiltration.
 The integration with CloudWatch allows for real-time monitoring and automated alerting based on traffic patterns, rejected connections, and unusual data volumes.
-Organizations should establish baseline traffic patterns and implement automated responses to security events to maximize the effectiveness of this monitoring approach.
+Organizations should establish baseline traffic patterns and implement automated responses to security events to maximize the effectiveness of this monitoring approach, as described in the [AWS VPC Flow Logs documentation](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html).

-The use of security group references instead of hard-coded IP addresses creates a more maintainable and scalable security architecture.
+The use of security group references instead of hard-coded IP addresses creates a more maintainable and scalable security architecture that aligns with AWS cloud-native principles.
 When instances are launched or terminated, the security group memberships automatically adjust the access controls without requiring manual rule updates.
-This approach is particularly valuable in dynamic environments where instances frequently scale up or down based on demand.
+This approach is particularly valuable in dynamic environments where instances frequently scale up or down based on demand, supporting elastic architectures while maintaining consistent security postures.

 > **Tip**: Regularly audit your NACL and security group rules using AWS Config and AWS Security Hub to ensure compliance with your organization's security policies and detect any unauthorized changes.
+The [AWS Config Rules for VPC Security](https://docs.aws.amazon.com/config/latest/developerguide/vpc-sg-open-only-to-authorized-ports.html) can automate this monitoring process.

 ## Challenge